 - PAIN-CONTROL: pain control helps to maintain safety and comfort.

 Among others, pain management helps maintain optimal blood pressure, heart rate, and respiration

-Bulldog Anesthesia Safety RECOVERY:
+Bulldog Anesthesia Safety RECOVERY TIP:

-Bulldog Anesthesia Safety POST-OP TEMPERATURE:
+Bulldog Anesthesia Safety POST-OP TEMPERATURE TIP:

 For post-anesthesia home monitoring, we advise that you keep your bulldog well-ventilated.
 If excessive panting is observed, check their temperature.
 If the temperature is above 100F, I usually recommend that you turn a fan on and position it facing your bulldog.
-If the temperature is low, heating should be provided

-Bulldog Anesthesia Safety CALM & RELAX:
+Bulldog Anesthesia Safety CALM & RELAX TIP:

 At home, keep your bully relaxed and stress-free.
 If necessary, ask for tranquilizers.